 Individuals can be charged with multiple crimes associated with the same act in California.
 However, while individuals can face multiple criminal charges, they can only face one punishment for the overall criminal act under the law.

 Penal Code 654 forbids multiple punishments for the same act in California.
 PC 654 is closely tied to the constitutional rules on double jeopardy, which prevents people from facing multiple punishments for a single crime.
-Find out more about PC 654 and how the Simmrin Law Group can help by calling (310) 997-4688 right now.
+Find out more about PC 654 and how the Simmrin Law Group can help.

 Protections Offered Under Penal Code 654 in California